1580 Betulia: Orbit and classification

 Betulia orbits the Sun at a distance of 1.1–3.3 AU once every 3 years and 3 months (1,190 days).
 Its orbit has an eccentricity of 0.49 and an inclination of 52° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation at Johannesburg in 1950.

 Close approaches

-Betulia is a near-Earth asteroid with an Earth minimum orbital intersection distance of 0.1365 AU, which corresponds to 53.2 lunar distances.
+Betulia is a near-Earth asteroid with an Earth minimum orbital intersection distance (MOID) of 0.1365 AU, which corresponds to 53.2 lunar distances.
 As an Amor asteroid, and contrary to the Apollo and Aten asteroids, it approaches Earth's orbit from beyond but does not cross it.
 Betulia is also a Mars-crosser due to its eccentric orbit.

 Physical characteristics

 In the Tholen classification, Betulia is an unusual C-type asteroid, as near-Earth objects are typically of stony rather than carbonaceous composition.
 Based on images taken by the Sloan Digital Sky Survey, the asteroid has also been characterized as a carbonaceous but "brighter" B-type asteroid.